RiickyRiick/stats-preview-card/README.md

 ## Overview

-Another great project for further review is placing the design in the center and making it responsive.
+Another great project for further review.
+Again, placing the design in the center and making it responsive.
 I added an extra media query at 850px, initiating a flex-wrap on the .business-stats.
 Once the viewport width began to decrease, it was better for a column flex-direction, or else the stats would bunch up together, making the design fall apart.
 Also added a margin-top and margin-right for some spacing in between these items (i.e., < section >)

 Overall, the design was great with the help of a few resources I jotted down below in the resource section.